 Publishing date: Sep 2008

-This book offers a different look upon the facts taken place during the Nazi invasion.
+This book offers a different look over the facts taken place during the Nazi invasion.
 Many of the accounts are given by actual soldiers, which puts a new voice to the history of Crete.

 Worth reading if you have visited or are about to visit the island.